 Interesting Facts About Clouds

 We see clouds every day in the sky and they change rapidly.
 Some bring bad weather and others are simply beautiful to look at.
-Clouds are the foundation of Earth's weather and that is what makes them so interesting.
+Clouds are the foundation of Earth's weather, but that's not the only thing that makes them interesting:

 - Clouds are a visible body, usually white or gray, of fine water droplets high in the earth's atmosphere.